 Hues that complement your brand

 When choosing promotional or other products for your company, it’s just as crucial that swag colour complements—rather than clashes—with your brand colours, especially your logo.
-After all, we judge products by their colour, according to a University of Winnipeg study.
-In fact, 60 to 90 percent of a product’s evaluation is based on colour.
+After all, we judge products by their colour, according to an Institute for Color Research study.
+In fact, 62 to 90 percent of a product’s evaluation is based on colour.

 Selecting the perfect product to show off your brand involves a variety of factors: getting the proper colour match on your product, choosing a perfect contrast colour, and thinking about the theme of an event you’re planning to attend, just to name a few.